Posts Tagged ‘kaffir lime leaves’

 Ingredients

-2 tbsps chopped shallots,
+2 tbsps chopped garlic

-1 1/2 tbsps freshly fine chopped kaffir lime leaves
+1 tbsp chopped fresh kaffir lime leaves

 Preparation

-Place all ingredients in a blend or food processor and blend them to form a smooth paste.
-If you use dried ingredients, you my add small amount of water (the soaking water of any of the dried ingredients) to make the paste smooth.
+If you use dried ingredients, soak them until they are sufficiently soft.
+Then place all ingredients in a blender or food processor and blend them to form a smooth paste.
+If you use dried ingredients, you may need to add water in small amounts ( you can use the soaking water of any of the dried ingredients).
+If you do not have a blender, you can use a mortar and pestle to pound all ingredients to form the paste.

 Related Blogs